aidermacs

 The .aider.prompt.org

-) is useful for:
+file is particularly useful for:

 - Storing frequently used prompts